ayoubmouallim/store_management/README.md

 # 📣Store Management :📣

-Desktop Application makes you do basic operation like manage buyers,inventory,Sells and make payments.
+Desktop Application makes you do basic operations like manage buyers, inventory, Sells and make payments.

 ## Technologies used:
 * java 8